SnowdogApps/magento2-alpaca-components/components/03-modules/slider/README.md

 and keep the active class in previous item in navigation.

-If we want to create a responsive slider with 2 items on mobile and 4 on desktop delete inline width on elements and use additional class in item with using `min-width` on this screen sizes which you want (like in preview).
+If we want to create a responsive slider with 2 items on mobile and 4 on desktop don't use inline width on elements and use additional class in item with using `min-width` on this screen sizes which you want (like in preview).

-Slider item can accept additional classes which can edit inline `width` or we can pass as slide item inline styles own width to each one.
+Slider item can accept inline styles where we can pass as slide item own width to each one.

 ### Slider navigation